mathematicalcoffee/mathematicalcoffee.github.io/index.md

     - [x] date search (?) (/year/{year}, /month/{month}): from blog archive widget (?)
 - [x] 'rake edit_post' to refresh the 'updated' field of metadata to the current time.

+Markdown problems: I want

+* fenced code blocks with three-backtick style,
+* double-space-for-newline (the default), and `hard_wrap` **off** (`hard_wrap` converts newlines in paragraphs to `br`),

+Now, **kramdown** does not support three-backtick style unless you turn github-flavoured-markdown on.
+This turns `hard_wrap` on by default, so I turn that off.
+However, then a double space is no longer converted to a newline (a bug I believe, [I reported it](https://github.com/gettalong/kramdown/issues/152)).
+So, cannot use kramdown.

+Hence I'm using redcarpet.
+(Note: oddity with markdown (not nec. redcarpet): comment tag has to be on newline or it gets parsed literally.
+And you're left with another newline from the tag itself so it can cause unintended paragraphs)).

+**Maruku** is deprecated.

+**rdiscount** ?

 ## stretch goals

 - [x] try with multiple authors